 The effectiveness of our SEND provision is closely monitored by the SENDCo, Headteacher and SEND Governor.
 Staff conduct learning walks where they observe classroom practice and ensure the correct provision is in place for SEND learners.
 Progress is also closely monitored through the Pupil Progress meetings to allow effective change to that child's SEND Support Plan.
 We have an open-door policy for all staff members to discuss any concerns they have about the children they are working with.
-This allows immediate change to provision if needed.
+This allows immediate change to provision if needed this for all learners, support is focused both in the classroom and small group or individual support.